 Lukacs Bath tickets

 Tickets can be bought on the spot and online.
+(Check their official website.)
 The advantage of online buying is that you don’t have to stand in the line, so you can get in the bath much faster.
 The other reason why I recommend online purchase is that if you would like to get any kind of extra services (e.g. massage or treatment) you can book an appointment in advance which is highly advised.
 If you buy your ticket online, you can get it in the back of the room behind the box offices.

 After getting the ticket change your clothes!
 Up the stairs to the right you can find the cabins and the lockers ont he next floor to the left.
 The dress room with the lockers is coeducated so there are separate cabins where you can change your clothes, and then put them in the lockers.